-Hand in Hand restaurant is my discovery of the year.
-It is a comfortable little joint on Jalan Besar road dishing up the best Northern Chinese fare in Singapore.
+Hand in Hand is my discovery of the year, as it is an amazing little restaurant dishing up delicious Chinese dumplings on Jalan Besar road.
+Even more, I can say it is the best Northern Chinese fare in Singapore.
 Whilst that is a big statement, it is not an exaggeration.
 The dishes are made with high quality ingredients and care… and you can taste it.
 Hand in Hand’s mission statement is to serve customers with love and sincerity and their selection of dumplings rivals the nearby Swee Choon in variety, deliciousness and price.

 Flossie’s rating: ★★★★★

-Whenever I walk into Hand in Hand I feel instantly transported back to Harbin.
-The tables are large, sturdy and well spread out so you actually have space to breathe and enjoy your meal.
+Whenever I walk into Hand in Hand I feel transported back to Harbin in Northern China.
+The tables are sturdy and well spread out so you actually have space to breathe and enjoy your meal.
 The smell of coriander, ginger and pork fills your nostrils and heightens your appetite.
-And the place is always busy of tables laden with all sorts of interesting buns, dumplings and dishes to tempt you.
 If I were not deaf, I could really imagine I was in China enjoying an authentic meal.
 I say that because the majority of customers here are Japanese and the serving staff, whilst all from mainland China, speak Japanese rather than English as a second language.
 So it is slightly bizarre to be surrounded by Japanese language in the middle of Jalan Besar whilst eating Chinese!
 But given how picky the Japanese are about their food, I would say it is a testament to the quality of this place.

 The service here is good.
 Upon arrival, you are presented with an enormous chilled pot of shredded pickled ginger.
 You can eat as much as you like with your meal and they will refill it for you at no charge.
 Talk about generous!
 They also have a fantastic chilli and garlic sauce on the table.
-You rarely have to wait long before someone comes to take you drink order and food can be ordered on the electronic tablet.
+You rarely have to wait long before someone comes to take your drink order.

-My favourite dumplings at Hand in Hand are their boiled dim sum.
-Whilst they predominately come filled with pork, the fresh cuttlefish dumplings with ink dough stand out as special.
-The filling is juicy and fishy and they are easy to eat.
-I normally use chilli sauce liberally with my dim sum but these dumplings are tasty enough without any additional condiments if you eat them piping hot.
+But my favourite dumplings at Hand in Hand are the boiled variety and in particular, the fresh cuttlefish dumplings.
+These babies are special and they are black in colour due to the addition of squid ink in making the dough.
+The cuttlefish filling is both juicy and fishy and whilst I normally use chilli sauce liberally with my dim sum, these dumplings are tasty enough without additional condiments.

-Hand in Hand have a range of other types of dishes as well and every time I eat here, I discover something new and delicious.
-Their noodles are handmade and the seaweed homemade tofu stands out as a main dish in its own right.
+Hand in Hand have an extensive menu of meat, seafood and vegetarian dishes as well and every time I eat here, I discover something new and delicious.
+The la mien noodles are made on the premises and the seaweed homemade tofu stands out as a signature dish in its own right.

-Hand in Hand is very reasonably priced and we usually pay less than $30 for a meal for two people at lunchtime.
-Corkage is free.
-There are not many outstanding Northern Chinese restaurants in Singapore, especially at a reasonable price.
-This truly is a hidden gem.
+Hand in Hand is reasonably priced and we usually pay less than $30 for a meal for two people at lunchtime.
+Corkage is also free, which is practically unheard of in Singapore.
+And the dumplings are incredible.
+There are not many outstanding Northern Chinese restaurants serving quality food at low prices.
+These Chinese dumplings on Jalan Besar are truly incredible!